 The Board will decide the annual dividends each year and the level of the dividends will depend on investment performance, the level of realised returns and available liquidity.
 The dividend policy guidelines below are not binding and the Board retains the ability to pay higher or lower dividends relevant to prevailing circumstances and actual realisations.
 However, the Board confirms the following two guidelines that shape its dividend policy:

-- The Board will, wherever possible, seek to pay two dividends to shareholders in each calendar year, typically an interim in September and a final dividend following the AGM in February/March; and - The Board will use, as a guide, when setting the dividends for a financial year, a sum representing 7 per cent of the opening NAV of that financial year.
+- The Board will, wherever possible, seek to pay two dividends to shareholders in each calendar year, typically an interim in September and a final dividend following the AGM in February/March; and - The Board will use, as a guide, when of the opening NAV of that financial year.